How do we tackle mental health stigma?

 Other ways to be kind to ourselves is stepping back from habits that only negatively impact our mental health.
 One of the biggest changes I have made since reaching mental health crisis is the way I talk to myself.
 I have historically been my own worst critic and would very much given in to self-doubt.
 I would deflect criticism and rejection from others back onto myself and I never believed I was good enough.
 But now I am treating myself with the kindness I know I deserve.
 I work hard to talk to myself like I would to someone I love.
 I often ask myself “What would a friend say if they heard you speak about yourself like that?” when those self-critical thoughts creep in.
 9 times out of 10 it really helps me to take back control and put up a good fight against depression.
 The more I practice self-love, the more I am starting to improve the relationship I have with myself.

 I want to encourage you all to starting spreading kindness so we can all do our part in creating a shift to bring an end to mental health stigma.
-The truth is you never truly know what is going on under the service with anyone, so we should just be kind.
+The truth is you never truly know what is going on under the service with anyone, so the bare minimum we can do is to just be kind to one another.
 I challenge you to start embedding small acts of kindness into your every day.
 Check in on that strong friend who seems to have all their shit together.
 Smile and say thank you to the barista the next time you order a cup of coffee to go.
 Say good morning to a passer-by on your next socially distanced walk.
 Be mindful of self-comparison when it comes to social media.
 Ask yourself why your family member snapped at you out of the blue recently and check that they’re ok.
 Don’t punish yourself for struggling.
 Don’t compare yourself with others.
 Take time out for yourself.
 Listen to a podcast.
 Enjoy the great outdoors.
 Bake that cake.
 Binge watch Netflix and Disney+.
+Book that solo trip!

 Thank you for reading my blog.
 I’d love to hear why you think kindness matters.
 Please share your acts of kindness, both to yourself and others, in the comments.